Joanne Peh: Personal life

-Peh was in a high-profile relationship with radio deejay and celebrity Bobby Tonelli for four years, after they met on the set of The Little Nyonya.
+Peh was in a relationship with radio deejay and celebrity Bobby Tonelli for four years, after they met on the set of The Little Nyonya.
 The couple regularly appeared together on television shows and commercials before their split.

 In April 2013, Peh began dating Chinese actor Qi Yuwu.
 They were married in a private ceremony on 9 September 2014 at the Mövenpick Heritage Hotel Sentosa.
 On 28 January 2015, the couple announced that they were expecting their first child.
 On 7 August 2015, she gave birth to a baby girl.
 On 21 April 2017, she gave birth to her second child, a boy.

 Peh has an official fan club called "Jollity Club" which has been running since 2005.